Tatami (film): Synopsis

-The film follows Iranian female judoka Leila (Arienne Mandi) and her coach Maryam (Zar Amir Ebrahimi), who travel to the World Judo Championships in Tbilisi, Georgia, intent on bringing home Iran’s first gold medal.
+The film follows Iranian female judoka Leila and her coach Maryam, who travel to the World Judo Championships in Tbilisi, Georgia, intent on bringing home Iran's first gold medal.
 This includes a possible encounter with an Israeli athlete, something that the Mullah regime prohibits.
 Midway through the competition, Leila and her coach receive repeated threats from the Islamic Republic ordering Leila to fake an injury and drop out of the tournament.
-With her own and her family’s freedom at stake, Leila faces a difficult choice: feign injury and comply with the Iranian regime as Maryam implores her to do, or defy them both and fight on, for the gold.
+With her own and her family's freedom at stake, Leila faces a difficult choice: feign injury and comply with the Iranian regime as Maryam implores her to do, or defy them both and fight on, for the gold.

 Although Maryam urges Leila to feign an injury and withdraw, Leila remains determined to compete.
 This leads to an altercation between them, which officials of the World Judo Association notice.
 An exasperated Leila bangs her head against a bathroom mirror leading to a gash on her forehead.
 As Leila continues competing, the Iranian authorities begin retaliating against her family, attempting to arrest her husband and coercing her father into sending her a video message urging her to withdraw.
 World Judo Association officials interview Leila and confirm that she is being threatened, but Leila cannot think of anything they can do to help her.
 Leila eventually loses in a match with a Georgian judoka.
 Officials in the Iranian tournament delegation then attempt to force Maryam into a car and back to Iran, but Maryam runs away.
 Leila, her family, and Maryam obtain asylum in France.